RadCzu/portfolio/README.md

 # Radosław Czuj - Portfolio

 Welcome!
 This is a selection of Development and DevOps-related projects that demonstrate my skills in the job market.
-You will find examples of personal CI/CD pipelines, lab projects, appliactions and Cloud implementations.
+Here you will find examples of my personal CI/CD pipelines, lab projects, appliactions and Cloud implementations.

 Each folder contains a description of the project, key implementation details, and (where possible) configuration examples or diagrams.